 Can I opt-out of phone calls, text messages, or emails?

 While we DO NOT recommend it, you do have the ability to opt-out of non-emergency phone messages, all text messages, and all emails.
 Non-emergency phone messages are categorized as messages not related to student safety.
 You MAY NOT opt out of emergency phone messages.
 This is for the benefit of your child.
 Emergency message examples are: school closures, early releases, evacuations, etc. (Note: Automated attendance calls are considered emergency messages as they pertain to student safety and therefore, cannot be opted out of).

 How do I opt out of text, email, or phone messages?

-For non emergency phone messages, please listen to the entire message.
+For non-emergency phone messages, please listen to the entire message.
 At the end of the message, follow the prompts to opt-out or call the Blackboard Phone Hotline at "855-502-STOP (855-502-7867).
 For email messages, there will be a link at the bottom of the email to unsubscribe.
 For text messages, you can simply reply to the text message with the word "STOP".
-(Note: emergency text messages and standard text messages come from different numbers so they must be opted in or out seperately).
+(Note: emergency text messages and standard text messages come from different numbers, so they must be opted in or out separately).